-- 1. A student who has successfully taken one or more exams and to whom no degree certificate within the meaning of Article 31 can be issued when leaving the university will, upon request, receive a statement of results from the Board of Examiners.
-This statement will include personal data, course code(s) and name(s), number of credits, the result(s), and the date(s) on which the result was/were obtained. - 2.
-A statement as referred to in Article 32, section 1 must be requested from the Student Administration.
+- A student who has successfully taken one or more exams and to whom no degree certificate within the meaning of Article 31 can be issued when the student leaves the university will, upon request, receive a statement of results from the Board of Examiners.
+This statement will include personal data, module code(s), course name(s), number of credits, the results, and the date(s) on which the result(s) were obtained. - 2.
+A statement as referred to in Article 33, section 1 must be requested from the Student Administration.